louisunlimited/CS225-FinalProject/docs/dev_log.md

 Hezi Jiang: I finished the goal 4, find the next best position for a new police station.
 I also finish the getParents helper function.

 For next week, we hope to do a overview of what we have done and try to finish any leftovers due.
 Then we will, hopefully, start preparing for the final presentaion.

+## Mid project checkin

+• What have you accomplished so far?

+Almost everything.

+• What tasks do you still need to accomplish?

+1. Identify the importance of places in the city

+    Improve run time and draw png

+2. Emergency Contact Access Point

+    Testcase for MST, SFMap data parsing.
+PNG for this.

+3. Police Training Simulator

+    GIF

+4. Finding the next best position for a new police station

+    Correct?
+Testcase, KDTree?

+• Do you have a clear understanding of how to do the remaining tasks?

+1. Identify the importance of places in the city

+    Try to limit the search distance for Dijkstra.

+2. Emergency Contact Access Point

+    Build testcases based on nodes,

+    SFMap data parsing: deg != 2: adj\[u\].size() != 2

+    PNG for this.

+3. Police Training Simulator

+    one frame per node in vec.

+4. Finding the next best position for a new police station

+    Find bug in KDTree, testcase...

+• Are there any major problems you have encountered while working on the project?

+N/A

+• Do you have any questions?

+Can we still change function inputs.

+• Functional code demo

+fileReader

+Betweeness centrality graph

+•  Run of a test suite and a brief explanation of those tests.

+Filereader testcase

+dijkstra testcase